A now online addiction treatment programme for people motivated to gain long term recovery focusing on development of self-esteem and resilience.

-You can attend the Living Well Programme before or after rehab as it is focussed on abstinence and promotion of self esteem
+You can attend the Living Well Programme before or after rehab as it is focused on abstinence and promotion of strong recovery.

 Living Well Programme

-- feel increasingly confidant and in better esteem
+- feel increasingly confident and in better esteem

 - enjoy the discipline of good self-care and benefit from the motivation that follows